GREAT AVIATION QUOTES

 The Notebooks of Leonardo Da Vinci: Arranged, Rendered into English and Introduced by Edward MacCurdy, 1938.

 The object here is to capture man’s first-hand experiences with flight in all its forms, to collect and document our spoken and written words about aviation.
 It’s the ultimate online quotable flyer.
 It is not ‘under construction’, but it very much is a ‘work in progress’.
-If you can supply dates or sources for existing quotes, or correct my typos, or suggest further sources of quotations, or of course if you spot some cool new quotes, please send them in.
+If you can supply dates or sources for existing quotes, or correct my typos, or suggest further sources of quotations, or if you spot some cool new quotes, please send them in.

-Back then research meant college libraries and their dusty card indexes.
+Back then research meant college libraries and dusty card indexes.
 Now with wholesale scanning and digitalization of old books and magazines, finding the exact original source of a quotation is finally possible.
 Plus, an airline pilot’s salary buys a lot of used books.
 Tons of corrections made over the decades to the sometimes third-hand quotes I first found reading flying books in the late 80’s.

-The collection has been cited in several academic papers, been used as a resource for many books and movies, and was even liked by Chuck Yeager.
+The collection has been cited in several academic papers, used as a resource for many books and movies, and was even liked by Chuck Yeager.
 Now spreading wings on Pinterest and Instagram.

 Thousands of volumes have been written about aviation, but we do not automatically have thousands of true and special friends in their authors.
 That rare writer who comes alive on a page does it by giving of himself, by writing of meanings, and not just of fact or of things that have happened to him.
 The writers of flight who have done this are usually found together in a special section on private bookshelves.